mikelevins/bard/docs/bard.md

     true, false

-Values that represent the Boolean values true and false.
+Values that represent truth and falsehood.

 **Number**

     0, 1.2, 2/3

-Magnitudes and other numeric values.
+Various types of numeric values.

 **Text**